-Resource: Do I Have Enough Retirement Money? calculator. practicalmoneyskills.com/ff88
+Resource: Do I Have Enough Retirement Money financial calculator. practicalmoneyskills.com/ff88

-If you want to retire at 65 years old and you'll need \$50,000 a year to live on for 20 years during retirement, how much money will you need to save for retirement?
-You will need to assume that your current age is 20, you only have \$1 saved for retirement, you will guess how much you are depositing into your retirement account annually, and your account is earning 6% per year.
+If you want to retire at 65 years old and you need \$50,000 a year to live on for the next 20 years, how much money will you need to save for retirement?

-Using the Save a Million Calculator at the resource listed below, how can you reach your retirement goal if you receive an average 8% interest rate on accounts?
+Using the Save a Million Calculator, how can you reach your retirement goal if you receive an average 8% interest rate on accounts?

-Resource: Save a Million calculator. practicalmoneyskills.com/ff89
+Resource: Save a Million financial calculator. practicalmoneyskills.com/ff89